How to hike the legendary Liechtensteinklamm gorge (Austria)

 Map of Liechtensteinklamm

 Liechtensteinklamm is located in Salzburgerland, one of Austria’s nine states.
-Find Liechtensteinklamm on the map by clicking the red pins.
+Find Liechtensteinklamm on the map by clicking the red pin.
+You can zoom in and out.

 More stuff you’ll love: